bbauska/TUMx-DWAPNx/README.md

 right now, we have a bunch of names and a bunch of relationships, which is going back

-to the data we got from our novel from the \"Network of Thrones\" dataset.
+to the data we got from our novel from the &quot;Network of Thrones&quot;
+dataset.

 Technically, as I said before,